DeNepo/component-based-design/deliverables/movie-list/movie-list.md

 ## Checklists

-This is a project for small groups from 2-3 people, here's a checklist for your `deliverable` issue:
+This is a project for individual work, here's a checklist for your `deliverable` issue:

 ```markdown
 <!-- replace the _ with the correct user name and repo -->